particle-iot/uber-library-example/README.md

   - a bunch of files and directories at predictable locations (as illustrated here)

 More specifically, the collection of files comprising a Spark Library include the following:

-### Firmware Code Conventions

-In general or where unspecified, use node.js + [npm](https://www.npmjs.org/doc/misc/npm-coding-style.html) for inspiration while respecting the pragmatic realities of embedded programming.
-Specifically:

-- Use `all-lower-hyphen-css-case` for multiword filenames.
-- Use `UpperCamelCase` for class names (things that you'd pass to "new") and namespaces
-- Use `lowerCamelCase` for multiword identifiers when they refer to objects, functions, methods, members, or anything not specified in this section.
-- Use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used.

-When using an acronym like `LED` or `JSON` in a class name, file name, or other context above, don't necessarily use all caps.
-Instead, let the convention drive the spelling.
-For example, a class that blinks LEDs would be called `LedBlinker`, and live in a file called `led-blinker.cpp`

-- Use two spaces for indentation.
-- Prefix variables or functions with an underscore (`_`) when indended for very narrow, restricted, local usage.
-- Functions or methods that begin with the name `begin`, are meant to be called in the `setup()` function.
-- Curly Brackets should go on the next line after a class or function definition like this:

-    void my_killer_function()
-    {

-    }

 ### Files & Folders